 Player code for the above example:

 Radiant Media Player skins can be customised through CSS.
-Source CSS and Less files are available for each player skin in our back-end within the self-hosting player files package.
+Source CSS and LESS files are available for each player skin in our back-end within the self-hosting player files package.

 When doing advanced CSS work on the player you must self-host the player files.

 First navigate to the css/ folder within the self-hosted player package and inspect it.
+Player icons are located in the fonts/ folder (rmp-font.* files).

 Option 1: tuning with Less